 Can you make burnt ends from the whole brisket?

-Here is a close up of that layer of fat between the point (left) and the flat (right).
-I’m going to remove most of that:
+A close up of that layer of fat between the point (left) and the flat (right).
+Most of that fat needs to be removed:

 Be sure to retain the trimmings in order to make beef tallow which has so many uses.